 One of the most rewarding aspects of planting a pollinator/wildlife garden is watching the life cycle of caterpillars and the resulting butterflies play out in your backyard.
 I was lucky enough to bear witness to such a process involving the Spicebush Swallowtail over the past 6-8 months, and, fortunately for you, I had my camera handy for most of it!

-A quick refresher lesson in butterfly life cycles: Adult butterflies feed on the nectar of a variety of plants to grow big and strong, then the females lay eggs on a suitable host plant.
+A quick refresher lesson in butterfly life cycles: Adult butterflies feed on the nectar of a variety of plants to gain the energy to search for a mate.
+Once they mate the females lay eggs on a suitable host plant.
 This relationship is one of the most fascinating parts of the process.
 Some butterflies will lay eggs on a variety of plants, usually limited to a specific plant family, such as Rosaceae (Rose Family).
 This means that the caterpillars that hatch from the eggs could feed on the leaf of a rose, an apple tree, a hawthorn, a plum tree, or a strawberry plant and be perfectly happy and healthy.
 Other butterflies will only lay eggs on specific plants such as the famous Monarch butterfly (Danaus plexippus), which lays eggs on, and whose caterpillars eat only Milkweed plants (Asclepias spp.).

 The female, after mating with a male, will seek out an appropriate host plant on which to lay her eggs.
 She uses her compound eyes to locate plants and then lands on a leaf and drums on it with her forelegs.
-Specialized chemical receptors in the forelegs can sense/taste/smell the leaf and its exhalations and confirm or deny the host-worthiness of the plant.
+Specialized chemical receptors in the forelegs can sense/taste/smell the leaf and its chemical exhalations and confirm or deny the host-worthiness of the plant.
 Spicebush Swallowtails lay eggs exclusively on plants in the Lauraceae family (Magnolia Order), which includes Spicebush (Lindera bezoin); Sassafras (Sassafras albidum); Sweet Bay (Magnolia virginiana); and Tulip Tree (Liriodendron tulipfera).
-They seem to be particularly efficient at digesting the leaves of Spicebush, so it seems to be preferred.

-Once the eggs hatch the caterpillars emerge and begin to eat, and eat, and eat the leaves of the host plant until they are large enough to pupate and then they spin a chrysalis in which the transformation to a butterfly is completed.
-The adult butterfly emerges to feed on the nectar of flowers and the whole process starts over.
+Once the eggs hatch the caterpillars emerge and begin to eat, and eat, and eat the leaves of the host plant until they are large enough to shed a skin.
+They do this four or five times, and each new skin is called an ‘instar.’
+Once they have grown sufficiently and stored enough leaf energy to pupate they shed one last skin and what emerges is a chrysalis in which the transformation to a butterfly is completed.
+Before the last skin shed the caterpillar anchors itself to a leaf, twig, brick, pot, or other stable surface with silk wires, and the hardened chrysalis hangs by these delicate wires for the duration of the transformation.
+The adult butterfly emerges to feed on the nectar of flowers and find a mate and the whole process starts over.

 So, let’s rewind back to September of last year.
 I’m in the nursery and I see some leaf damage to the Spicebushes (Lindera bezoin) and start hunting for the culprit.